$0 Open Adoption Navigation Guide — Quick-Start Checklist

 When the birth parent is stable and in recovery: A structured, evolving contact arrangement similar to private infant adoption may be appropriate.
 The key difference is that the framework for contact needs to include explicit re-evaluation checkpoints — agreements that work at month six post-finalization may need to change if the birth parent relapses or enters a new crisis.

 When the birth parent is in active addiction or instability: Direct contact may not be appropriate or safe for the child.
 But openness does not disappear as an option.
-Contact through the agency acting as a mediation point, through letters and photos kept in a file for the child's future access, or through stable relatives (grandparents, aunts, siblings) preserves the child's connection to their story without requiring direct contact with an unsafe birth parent.
+Contact through an agency acting as a mediation point, through letters and photos kept in a file for the child's future access, or through stable relatives (grandparents, aunts, siblings) may preserve the child's connection to their story without requiring direct contact with an unsafe birth parent, subject to applicable court or agency directions.

 When the birth parent is incarcerated: Letters and photos sent to the facility, through an intermediary, maintain the child's awareness of their birth parent without requiring visits.
 Many children in this situation benefit from having a clear, age-appropriate explanation of where their birth parent is and why — and from knowing that their birth parent receives their picture.